List of Home and Away characters introduced in 2025: Cohen Luther

-Cohen Luther, played by Nathan Murray, made his first appearance on 18 June 2025.
+Cohen Luther, played by Nathan Murray, made his first appearance on 18 June 2025, and his last appearance on 2 September, 2025.
 The character is introduced as Roo Stewart's (Georgie Parker) new foster child.
 He comes into her care, after his mother Samantha Luther (Heidi May) is arrested.
 The pair are homeless and have been living in a tent.
 Murray said Cohen is "very scared" when the police take his mother away, as she is "the only person he has.
 She was doing everything for him, so he's also worried, confused and angry.
 He doesn't understand that what she did was wrong – his mum has been protecting Cohen a lot and this has become a normal way of living and getting by."
 Tamara Cullen of TV Week observed that Cohen is "wary and unsure" about staying with Roo.
 Murray told her that Cohen does not have a lot of trust because of his mother's arrest.
 He is also "completely destroyed" when he realises how long he will be separated from his mother for.
+In 2026, Murray was longlisted for Best Young Performer at the Inside Soap Awards.